-1. Animals saved from fur farm means that it was cheaper to buy their exotic kitten at the fur farm than from the pet breeder.
+- 1. Animals saved from fur farm means that it was cheaper to buy their exotic kitten at the fur farm than from the pet breeder.
 By buying from a fur farm, an owner (before becoming a sanctuary or sometimes after) not only acquires the cats cheaper, they are also supporting the very business they are trying to badmouth by giving them money.
 If the sanctuary truly was rescuing, they would buy the full grown breeder cats, not the cute fluff balls.
 Some fur farms never had any intention of being fur farms.
-Some states ban exotic pets but if one wants to keep or breed bobcats or lynx, all they have to do is to get a fur breeders license.
-So some rescues from fur farm may be completely bogus because the fur farmer doesn't pelt any cats.
-He sells all kittens to the pet market.

-2. Saved from the auction is the same as saving from the fur farms.
-Babies are cheaper and full-grown big cats are not allowed on he auction premises, so anybody going to action is there to buy a baby.

-3. Saved from a circus usually means that a major circus placed the tigers at the sanctuary and is paying for their upkeep.

-4. Saved from a breeder usually means, it was purchased from the breeder as a cub or kitten before a 'bad person' could buy it.

-5. Saved from the pet trade or born into the pet trade usually means this was a personal pet of the sanctuary owner they bred or purchased themselves before they turned into non-profit sanctuary.
+Some states ban exotic pets; but if one wants to keep or breed bobcats or lynx, all they have to do is to get a fur breeders license, even if they never intend on selling for fur, only as pets.
+So some rescue from fur farm may be completely bogus, because the fur farmer doesn't pelt any cats.
+He sells all kittens to the pet market. - 2.
+Saved from the auction is the same as saving from the fur farms.
+Babies are cheaper and full grown big cats are not allowed on the auction premises, so anybody going to action is there to buy a baby. - 3.
+Saved from a circus usually means that a major circus placed the tigers at the sanctuary and is paying for their upkeep. - 4.
+Saved from a breeder usually means, it was purchased from the breeder as a cub or kitten, before a 'bad person' could buy it.
+This means that the sanctuary owner is developing hypocritical all mighty attitude that they are the only ones qualified to keep these animals and the rest of the humankind are the bad people. - 5.
+Saved from the pet trade or Born into the pet trade usually means this was a personal pet of the sanctuary owner(s) they bred or purchased themselves before they turned into non-profit sanctuary to have the naive public pay for their overgrown pet collection. - 6.
+Throw away photo cubs are the well socialized cubs everybody wants.

-Former photo cub, Bam Bam gets a foot massage as he lounges on his hammock.

-6. Throw-away photo cubs are the well socialized cubs everybody wants.
 They are either acquired by the sanctuary from their exhibitor friends at 4 months of age, which is the age at which USDA/APHIS rules prohibit public contact.
-USDA/APHIS, U.S. Department of Agriculture, is the federal agency that regulates the commercial activity and exhibitions of many domestic and exotic animals, and it oversees the implementation of the Animal Welfare Act (AWA.)
+USDA/APHIS, U.S. Department of Agriculture, is the federal agency that regulates the commercial activity and exhibitions of many domestic and exotic animals, and it oversees the implementation of the Animal Welfare Act, AWA.
 Other sources of photo cubs are the sanctuaries themselves.
 They breed them while claiming the mothers arrived pregnant.
-These people want to have it both ways: breeding their photo cubs and getting money exhibiting them and then claim they rescued them to get even more money.
-This is unfair to the honest breeders and exhibitors who have legal tax-paying animal business and who in the end find loving homes for their photo cubs.
-Business people need to be more picky about placing their animals to make sure they don't place them with one of the sanctuaries that will make up fraudulent story about how abused the photo cub was.

-7. Saved from canned hunts is a very common lie to get money from the donors.
-Canned hunts of big cats are illegal in the US.
-If these sanctuaries truly are saving cats from these illegal places, then they need to report them to proper authorities instead of keeping their identity secret.
+These unscrupulous people want to have it both ways: breeding their photo cubs and getting money exhibiting them, then lying later on claiming they rescued them to get even more money.
+This is unfair to the honest breeders and exhibitors who have legal tax-paying animal business, and who in the end find loving homes for their photo cubs.
+Business people need to be more picky about placing their animals to make sure they don't place them with one of the sanctuaries that will make up fraudulent stories about how abused the photo cub was. - 7.
+Saved from canned hunts is a very common lie to get money from the donors.
+Canned hunts of big cats are illegal in the U.S. If these 'sanctuaries' truly are saving cats from these illegal places, then they need to report them to proper authorities instead of keeping their identity secret.
 Exposing them will result in the illegal hunt facilities (if they exist) to be prosecuted and shut down.

-What about the breeders, pet owners, zoos and educators that occasionally adopt?
+What About the Breeders, Pet Owners, Zoos and Educators that Occasionally Adopt?